 - Women keeping a provider and sleeping with a hunk

 - Women are more likely to be unfaithful if the marriage is going badly

 - Unfaithful women have less high fertile types of orgasms (albeit my quick research found no evidence for “type of orgasms” that facilitate reproduction)

 - Women have sex with their lovers when they were more fertile

-In their sexual fantasies 50% of women say they never switch partner, while men say the same only 12% of the times.
+In their sexual fantasies, 50% of women say they never switch partners, while men say the same only 12% of the time.
 But women much more fantasize about sex with a familiar partner than with a stranger as compared to men.